Sciss/Infibrillae/README.md

 using Mellite 3.4.0-SNAPSHOT or newer (currently in development, you can build Mellite from source).
 Open `workspace.mllt` and choose the menu item _File_ > _Export Binary Workspace_.

-Then compile the launcher with `sbt -J-Xmx2G fastOptJS` or `sbt -J-Xmx2G fullOptJS`.
+Then compile the launcher with `sbt -J-Xmx2G fullOptJS`.

 After successful compilation, the [index.html](index.html) can be used to run the application.
 You must run a web server, such as